sproutsocial/seeds-packets/packages/seeds-border/border/overview.md

-## Border Radii

-<p class="Typography-size--500">Border Radii are used to emphasize actionable elements.
-They can also be used sparingly as a stylistic way to “soften” an element's appearance.</p>
+Borders are used as a stylistic way to emphasize elements.
+Borders can call attention to, contain, or separate content.